 It’s been a long week.
 Starbucks finally announced my main project.
 I’ve been juggling calls with both India and California, taking care of the dog-in-law, and not sleeping much.

 We’re building a new kind of web UI on top of a lot of complicated technology platforms (location detection, a content management system, etc.).
 It’s a fun change from my last two prducts (Yahoo!
 Toolbar and My Yahoo!), which both required engineering rebuilds of existing products with big audiences.
+We’re working with great design teams – both external and in house – and are building something very, very pretty.
+Given where we are in the project, a few posts seemed really relevant.

 Design by Objective